-1) New and Changed User Stories: One measure of the size of a project is the number of new and changed user stories.
+1) Delivered User Stories: One measure of the size of a project is the number of user stories that are delivered in a release.
 By themselves, neither lines of code nor counts of user stories can adequately represent the whole picture.
-The number of user stories and the amount of work captured by each story may vary greatly between organizations and projects.
+The number of new (not previously-completed) user stories and the amount of work captured by each story may vary greatly between organizations and projects.
 By combining lines of code and new and changed user stories, we hope to offset the disadvantages of each.